 Does your car stereo still have a tape deck?
 Does the radio have LW and MW but no FM or DAB?
-Would you like to be able to connect your phone via Bluetooth and answer calls while you’re on the move and wirelessly stream your favourite music while the phone sits in a cradle?
+Would you like to use your phone legally while you're driving, and connect it via Bluetooth, answering calls and wirelessly streaming your favourite music while the phone sits in a cradle?

-There are plenty of aftermarket car stereos available – some are single DIN (by the way, DIN stands for Deutsches Institut für Normung), others are double DIN.
+There are plenty of aftermarket car audio systems available to buy – some are single-DIN (by the way, DIN stands for Deutsches Institut für Normung), others are double DIN.
 This refers to the size of the hole left once you've removed the stereo: most 'old school' stereos are single DIN, but double DIN will allow you to fit something with a touchscreen because, as the name suggests, you'll have twice the area to work with.

 - Are car stereos standard size?
 We’re looking at standard head units here that can be removed at home.
-More and more modern cars feature entertainment systems that are integral to not only the design of the car, but also to the functionality of the dashboard or other screens, and these can't be replaced with aftermarket car stereos.
+Today's modern cars tend to feature audio systems that are integral to not only the design of the car, but also to the functionality of the dashboard or other screens, and these can't be replaced with aftermarket car stereos.

 - How do I remove my car stereo?
 Your Haynes manual will also explain what you need to remove to get at your car stereo.
 In some cars it's just the unit itself that needs to come out.
 In others you may need to take off a panel or two.
 Whatever your situation, the manual with reveal where these panels are and where the clips are located.

 How long will it take to change my car stereo?

-How do I remove my old car stereo?
+How do I get the old stereo out?

 Simply insert the pins and push them together or away from each other (depends on the car) and then pull them forward, the radio should come free.
 Again, your Haynes manual will explain the process.